QVscribe for Polarion

 QVscribe for Polarion Prerequisites

-QVscribe is an Add-in (extension) for Google Chrome with the following prerequisites for installation:
+QVscribe is an Add-in (extension) for Google Chrome and Microsoft Edge with the following prerequisites for installation:

 Currently, QVscribe supports Polarion Requirements V20.